featurist/banana-shark/README.md

 `behaves like` is a key concept in banana-shark, allowing specs to be composed of reusable blocks that build on previous blocks.
-This is effectively like a quick way of defining custom assertions that only apply in a specific scope:
+This is effectively like a quick way of defining custom assertions.
+For example:

 ```js
 describe(